Search for a command to run...

 Florida requires 2 witnesses present at the same time (§732.502) and specific execution procedures.
 Miss one step, and your family could face probate as if you had no will at all.

-WillAgent handles execution, witnesses, and notarization in one 15-minute session.
+WillAgent handles execution, witnesses, and notarization in one session - 15-30 minutes.

 Not automatically.
 In Florida, your spouse has no legal right to accounts held in your name only.
 Sole-owner bank accounts typically freeze when a bank learns of a death (joint accounts and accounts with named beneficiaries are handled differently).